tgiarrat/tgiarrat.github.io/index.md

   - The singleton pattern is used with SourceSelection where only one class is needed for it
   - Overall, I might serve as a great example of what happens when you dont design very well...
     + Due to a mixture of procrastination and difficulties learning android, I had problems making sufficient progress on code while still maintaining good software quality and correctly implementing design patterns
-    + I ended up producing code that only just worked and did so in a narrow focus
+    + I ended up producing code that only just worked and did so in a narrow focus and was not layered
-    + this resulted in an overall design that was not very modular and difficult to work with
+  - To everyones suprise it turns out that a poorly thought out design leads to code that is:
+    + More difficult to test
+    + More difficult to modify
+    + more difficult to understand

 ### Thoughts on the project
   - While I made some mistakes I am still happy with what I have made